 Westminster members visit the town of Moore, Oklahoma, twice a year to help with the ongoing clean-up and re-build efforts following the 2013 tornadoes that struck the Oklahoma City area.

 The House that Fish Built

-100 of our members brought out their creative skills as a fun fund-raiser.
-After making 100 of the most outrageous fish ever seen, we displayed them in a local art gallery, and then auctioned them to the highest bidder.
+100 of our members brought out their creative skills for a fun fund-raiser.
+After making 100 of the most outrageous fish ever seen, we displayed them in a local art gallery and auctioned them to the highest bidder.
 This creative arts project helped us build two Habitat for Humanity homes.

 When the tornado hit Hallam, Nebraska, it destroyed both homes and trees.
-Insurance provided their homes – Westminster provided 100 trees to help this nearby community heal and grow.
+Insurance covered most homes, but Westminster provided 100 trees to help this nearby community heal and grow.

 First we provided housing for a refugee family.
-Since then, we have sent 5 work teams down to Louisiana to help rebuild homes and rebuild lives.
+Since then, we have sent five work teams to Louisiana to help rebuild homes and lives.

 The Lost Boys of the Sudan

-For young men who families were killed and who were driven from their country, we provided a new home and support in beginning again in a new land.
+For young men whose families were killed and who were driven from their country, we provided a new home and support in beginning again in a new land.

 Iowa Cedar River Flood

 One of our Eagle Scouts led the congregation in bringing a team to Iowa to help clean up homes buried in mud from what was termed a “1000 year” flood.